 4 – Will the Timing Work With Your Plans?

 When booking a dessert party, it’s good to check what time the fireworks show is scheduled to start that evening.
-Check the times guide again on the day of the party, since fireworks showtimes are subject to change.
+Recheck the times’ guide on the day of the party, since fireworks showtimes are subject to change.
 For us, the fireworks started at 8:55 pm.
 That meant we checked-in at 8:00 pm, got seated in our area at 8:10, and finally walked over to get our desserts at around 9:30 pm (we were waiting for the crowds to disperse a bit, and enjoyed the last of our private viewing area).
-By the time we were totally done with dessert, it was 10:00 pm and the park was emptying out- we had an hour left to walk on a few attractions before exiting the park.
+By the time we were totally done with dessert, it was 10:00 pm, and the park was emptying out- we had an hour left to walk on a few attractions before exiting the park.

 Keep your plans in mind for the day of the dessert party.
 Do you have post-firework fast passes scheduled?
 Are you leaving the next day and want to get a good night’s sleep?
 Are you traveling with young kids who can’t stay out too late?
 Depending on you and your needs, you may want to choose an option where you leave right after the fireworks.
 For my mom and I, we had no obligations for the rest of the night or the next day and were able to enjoy the late desserts at a leisurely pace.
 For others, you may need to feed your party early, and wish to have more free time after the fireworks end.
 It’s up to you- just remember to check what time the fireworks are scheduled to start on the night of the party!